shamimmoeen/wc-ajax-product-filter/readme.txt

 - **Filter by Post-Meta:** Offer customers the ability to filter products based on custom post metadata, with support for different value types like text, number, or date.

+- **Filter by Keyword:** Enable customers to search for products using keywords to find specific items quickly.

 - **Sort by Filter:** Offer customers the option to sort products based on different criteria, enhancing their browsing experience.

 - **Per Page Filter:** Allow customers to select the number of products displayed per page.